hansoksendahl/slogo/README.md

 **Slogo** is a multi-agent programmable modeling environment for WebGL.

-It simplifies many of the tasks involved with developing scientific simulations online it leverages Javascript, Logo, and the Jison parser generator .
+It simplifies the process of developing scientific simulations online.
+Slogo is a formal grammar which leverages Javascript, WebGL and the [Jison parser generator](http://github.com/zaach/jison) to produce a formal grammar which produces WebGL graphics.

 Slogo sits on top of a stack that looks like this.